 An exception from these principles is the concept of “adverse possession” (AP) under the squatter’s rights provision of Section 1382 CCC.
-Although such concept is primarily existing for real estate transactions, the Supreme Court of Thailand (e.g. decision no. 2970/2522) ruled that it is possible to acquire shares in a limited company by adverse possession.
+Although such a concept is primarily existing for real estate transactions, the Supreme Court of Thailand (e.g. decision no. 2970/2522) ruled that it is possible to acquire shares in a limited company by adverse possession.

-However, Section 1382 CCC does not at all state that a registration of a void share transfer makes it effective five years after the registration date.
-Instead it requires a “peacefully and openly possession of the shares for an uninterrupted period of five years with the intention to be the owner”.
+However, Section 1382 CCC does not at all state that registration of a void share transfer makes it effective five years after the registration date.
+Instead, it requires a “peacefully and openly possession of the shares for an uninterrupted period of five years with the intention to be the owner”.
 This corresponds with Latin legal terms which require “Nec vi, nec clam, nec precario” (without force, without secrecy, without permission).

 The registration as shareholder alone is no form of possession of the shares.
 Therefore, there is no legal principle that a wrong share registration will be healed after five years.
 The rather complex legal concept of adverse share possession under Thai laws is summarized in the following high-density chart:

 To base ownership of the registered shareholder not on a share transfer but on an adverse possession should be seen as the last resort and it requires a comprehensive examination and corporate due diligence.
 The adverse possession requirements have to be examined for each and any share separately.
 The requirements might be fulfilled for a shareholder with tiny shares, but not for the majority shareholder – or vice versa.
 The three requirements are

 - Possession in the shares as an intangible asset,

 - A specific qualification of that possession, and,

 - An undisturbed lock-up period of five or more years.